microsoft/FluidFramework/packages/dds/sequence/README.md

 By placing the endpoints of an interval either before or after a character, it is possible to make the endpoints inclusive or exclusive.
 An exclusive endpoint in a given direction implies stickiness in that direction.
+Whether an endpoint is inclusive or exclusive depends on both the Side and if it is the start or the end.

 Given the string "ABCD":